EU Regulation 261 2004 Simplified: How to Claim up to €600 in Compensation for Delayed & Cancelled Flights

 Malta

-*Czech Republic: you must inform the airline that your flight was delayed within 6 months after the delay.
-Then your payment claim will be valid for 3 years.
+*Czech Republic: it is important to notify your airline about flight delay within 6 months after the delay.
+Then your claim will be active for 3 years.

 **Sweden: the limitation period is renewed at any time when a claim is made.
 So the limitation period for any subsequent claims would be 3 years from the time the last claim was filed.